sourmash-bio/sourmash/doc/command-line.md

 Most of the commands in sourmash work with **signatures**, which contain information about genomic or proteomic sequences.
 Each signature contains one or more **sketches**, which are compressed versions of these sequences.
 Using sourmash, you can search, compare, and analyze these sequences in various ways.

 To create a signature with one or more sketches, you use the `sourmash sketch` command.
-There are three main commands:
+There are four main commands:

 ```
 sourmash sketch dna
 sourmash sketch protein
 sourmash sketch translate
+sourmash sketch fromfile
 ```

 The `sketch dna` command reads in **DNA sequences** and outputs **DNA sketches**.